Strasburg Ks 12, Nats top Cards 8-1; 1 win from World Series

 And this sort of October excellence is what the Nationals were hoping for: Strasburg has a 3-0 record and 1.64 ERA, with 33 strikeouts and one walk – he didn’t issue a free pass Monday – in 22 innings this postseason.

-”He’s been a blast this year.
-It’s been good to be around him.
-I’ve seen him kind of transition into the guy he is now, dominant out on the field.
-He’s definitely having fun in the clubhouse,” Kendrick said. ”It’s special to see what he’s doing this year.”
+Much to the delight of a red towel-twirling crowd of 43,675, Washington’s batters kept delivering, led by Kendrick, who has eight RBIs in the past four games.

-Much to the delight of a red towel-twirling crowd of 43,675, Washington’s batters kept delivering, led by Kendrick, who has eight RBIs in the past four games, including a 10th-inning grand slam in Game 5 of the NL Division Series against the Los Angeles Dodgers.
+The Nationals roughed up Jack Flaherty for four runs, all in the third inning; he hadn’t allowed that many in a game since July 2, a span of 18 appearances.

-The Nationals roughed up Jack Flaherty for four runs, all in the third inning; the Cardinals’ 23-year-old starter hadn’t allowed that many in a game since July 2, a span of 18 appearances.
+Seven of Washington’s eight runs came with two outs, and there were contributions from up and down the lineup: Victor Robles homered in his return from a hamstring injury, and Rendon heard ”MVP!” chants after a slick defensive play and an RBI double.

 ”We haven’t been able to play our brand of baseball in full,” Shildt said. ”We haven’t been able to get in rhythm or sync, but we still have more baseball to play.”